 - Staff understood and fulfilled their responsibilities to raise concerns, and to report incidents and near misses.
-Information about safety was recorded,monitored, appropriately reviewed and addressed. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care inline with current evidence based guidance.
-Staff had been trained to provide them with the skills,knowledge and experience to deliver effective care and treatment. - Feedback from patients about their care was consistently positive.
-Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their
+Information about safety was recorded, monitored, appropriately reviewed and addressed. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
+Staff had been trained to provide them with the skills, knowledge and experience to deliver effective care and treatment. - Feedback from patients about their care was consistently positive.
+Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.
+Data from the National GP Patient Survey published in July 2016 showed that patients rated the practice higher than others for several aspects of care.

-- treatment.
-Data from the National GP Patient Survey published in January 2016 showed that patients rated the practice higher than others for several aspects of care. - Information about services and how to complain was available and easy to understand.
-Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day.
-The practice were often able to pre-book appointments within 24 hours of patient request, alongside on the day appointments. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt well supported by management.
+- Information about services and how to complain was available and easy to understand.
+Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt well supported by management.
 The practice proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the duty of candour.